PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

 Build the Skillet
 --------------------

-The following steps take the user from creating the Github repo, through generating and editing the skillet, to a final push of skillet content back to the created repo.
+Now that everything is set up and ready to go, we can begin building the skillet.

 Create the Configuration in the NGFW
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Before modifying the configuration, ensure you have a snapshot of the 'before' configuration.
+  Before modifying the configuration, ensure you have a snapshot of the 'before/baseline' configuration.

+  Navigate to Device > Setup > Operations.

+  **insert pic here**

+  Click 'Save named configuration snapshot', enter a name for the file (ex. baseline.xml), and click OK.

+  **insert pic here**

   The tutorial examples use the GUI to create the EDL, tag, and security rules.
   Many of the config values are placeholders that look like variable names (hint, hint).
   You can also load the :ref:`Sample Configuration Skillet` found in the Skillet Builder collection.

+  Navigate to Objects > External Dynamic Lists
+  Click 'Add' at the bottom of the page

   Configure the external-list object with a name, description, and source URL.